-After reading this article, I am going to wear a sprig of rosemary in my hair – or pinned to my jacket!!
+After reading this article, I'm going to wear a sprig of rosemary in my hair –.
+Pinned to my jacket!!

 Rosemary is an amazing multi-purpose herb.
 Its leaves have been used in traditional medicine for centuries.
 Rosemary has been known for improving memory.
 In ancient Greece, the students would often put rosemary sprigs in their hair when studying for exams.
 You can also find the reference to rosemary in Hamlet when Ophelia declares: ‘There’s rosemary, that’s for remembrance: pray, love, remember.’